 18.9 The council currently seeks the provision of infrastructure required as a result of development in accordance with the current planning guidance and regulations.
-These are Section 106 of the Town and Country Planning Act (1990), and the Community Infrastructure Levy - CIL Regulations 2010 (as amended).
+These are Section106 of the Town and Country Planning Act (1990), and the Community Infrastructure Levy - CIL Regulations 2010 (as amended).
+The government has also stated that they will introduce a new infrastructure levy which will partly replace the existing developer contributions regime as part of the changes to the planning system.
+The council will provide additional guidance in due course when the new levy is introduced.